OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:28

-for this is my blood of the covenant, which is poured out for many for the forgiveness of sins.
+for this represents my blood of the covenant, which is shed for many for the forgiveness of sins.

 ## Matthew 26:29